AmoghJohri/Gold-Coins/README.md

             - Therefore, we end up with an even array of equal number of gold and fakr coins due to symmetry.

-            - This will finally lead to the case where we get an empty array and here we return the stored value of the last element of the original array as the genuine gold coin.
+            - This will finally lead to the case where we get an empty array and here we return the stored value of the last coin of the original array as the genuine gold coin.
-            *last element + k/2 = k/2 + 1 > (k+1)/2*
+            *last coin + k/2 = k/2 + 1 > (k+1)/2*

 2. *k* is odd, i.e. *k + 1* is even.